mimblewimble/grin/doc/contracts.md

 signature is `(sr + ss, kr*G + ks*G)`.
 6. As soon as Bob broadcasts the final transaction to get his new grins, Alice can compute `sr' - sr` to get `x`.

+TODO review this, see if it could work on other chains.

 ## Hashed Timelocks (Lightning Network)